Telecom Italia misses 2020 core profit target, reinstates dividend

 The group, which sees significant growth in cash generation over the three year plan, said it saw net debt after lease falling to below 20 billion euros in 2021 compared to a previous target of 20.5 billion euros.

-The debt target does not include proceeds from a planned sale of 12.4% of tower group INWIT (INWT.MI), which is worth around 1 billion euros.
+The debt target does not include proceeds from a planned sale of 12.4% of tower group INWIT, which is worth around 1 billion euros.

 TIM also said it has granted KKR Infrastructure a period of exclusivity as financial partner to develop its fiber business in Italy.